Variant Chinese characters: Nature of variants

 There are variants that arise through the use of different radicals to refer to specific definitions of a polysemous character.
 For instance, the character 雕 could mean either 'a type of hawk' or 'carve'.
 Variants using different radicals to specify thus developed: respectively 鵰, with a radical, and 琱, with a radical.

 In rare cases, two characters in ancient Chinese with similar meanings were confused and conflated when their modern Chinese readings merged, for example, 飢 and 饑, are both read as and mean 'famine', used interchangeably in the modern language, even though 飢 initially meant 'insufficient food to satiate' and 饑 meant 'famine' in Old Chinese.
-The two characters formerly belonged to two different Old Chinese rime groups (脂 and 微 groups, respectively) which indicates they had different pronunciations back then.
+The two characters formerly belonged to two different Old Chinese rime groups (脂 and 微 groups, respectively) which indicates they had different pronunciations in the past.
 A similar situation is responsible for the existence of variants of the particle 於 'in' which had the ancient form 于, now used as its simplified form.
 In each case above, variants were merged into single simplified forms.

 Orthodoxy

 Character forms that are most orthodox are known as orthodox variants, which is sometimes taken as mean the forms present in the Kangxi Dictionary, which usually represent the orthodox forms used in late imperial China.
 Non-orthodox forms are known as folk variants (Revised Romanization: sokja; Hepburn: zokuji).
 Some folk variants are longstanding abbreviations or calligraphic forms, and later became the basis for the simplified forms adopted on the mainland.
 For example, is a folk variant corresponding to the orthodox form 'foolish'.
-These forms differ by their phonetic component, with the folk variant using a character with a "close enough" pronunciation but having much less strokes and thus quicker to write.
+These forms differ by their phonetic component, with the folk variant using a character with a "close enough" pronunciation but having much fewer strokes and thus quicker to write.
 In mainland China, simplified forms are called xin zixing, typically contrasting with jiu zixing, which are usually the Kangxi form.